-RCCI organizes 2nd Pakistan-Belgium business, investment conference in Brussels
+2nd Pakistan–Belgium business, investment conference begins in Brussels

-President RCCI Zahid Latif Khan said this in an interaction with media-persons in Brussels, according to a message received here from Brussels on Thursday.

-Around 30 members of RCCI representing different business sectors have arrived in Brussels for the conference.
-President RCCI appreciated the role of Embassy of Pakistan in Brussels for facilitating the visits and making arrangements for the conference.

-He said the RCCI has taken initiative to promote Pakistan’s trade potential through exhibitions and visits of delegations of businessmen around the world.
+ISLAMABAD, Aug 2 (APP):Rawalpindi Chamber of Commerce and Industry (RCCI) has taken initiative to promote Pakistan’s trade potential through exhibitions and visits of delegations of businessmen around the world.

-Secretary General of RCCI Irfan Manan Khan and Khurshid Barlas were also present during the briefing.
+This was stated by President RCCI Zahid Latif Khan while briefing media on the eve of second Pakistan- Belgium Business and Investment Conference, in Brussels on Thursday.
+Secretary General RCCI Irfan Manan Khan and Khurshid Barlas flanked him during the briefing.

-Zahid Latif Khan said the RCCI being the oldest chamber of commerce in the country has geared up its efforts by arranging visits of delegations of Pakistani businessmen to various parts of world for exploring opportunities of enhancing trade and investments.
+According to a message received here from Brussels, Khan said that RCCI being the oldest chamber of commerce in the country has geared up its efforts by arranging visits of delegations of Pakistani businessmen to various parts of world for exploring opportunities of enhancing trade and investments.

-This year various business delegations have visited UK, Qatar, Azerbaijan, Romania and Belgium under the auspices of RCCI.

-Furthermore the chamber had been organizing Rawal Exhibition for years which has now become an international event participated by traders from around the globe.
+This year, he said, various business delegations have visited UK, Qatar, Azerbaijan, Romania and Belgium under the auspices of RCCI, adding that the chamber had been organizing Rawal Exhibition for years which has now become an international event participated by traders from around the globe.

-Khan informed that during the last visit to Belgium on the occasion of First Business and Investment Conference in May, some ground breaking work was materialized in the form of signing of memorandum of understanding between RCCI and BECI and also getting connected to importers of Halal meat from Pakistan, a sector that remained unattended till now due to lack of awareness about markets and some technical deficiencies.
+Khan informed that during the last visit to Belgium on the occasion of First Business and Investment Conference in May, some ground breaking work was materialized in the form of signing of memorandum of understanding between RCCI and Brussels Enterprise for Commerce and Industry (BECI) and also getting connected to importers of Halal meat from Pakistan, a sector that remained un attended till now due to lack of awareness about markets and some technical deficiencies, he added.

 Referring to exports of edible products, Khan informed that adopting modern technology was important in processing of food to maintain shelf life and quality adding that businessmen in Pakistan were gradually becoming aware of these aspects.